Impact and Programs

 Community or Constituency Served

-Individuals and families of all ages who have a need for food, clothing, mental health services, and housing.
+Catholic Charities of the Diocese of St. Cloud serves individuals and families of all ages, races, abilities, faiths, and ethnic groups who have a need for food, clothing, mental health services, and housing.

 Geographic Area Served